Food & Agriculture

 Diet Related Chronic Disease

 Our food system is broken and our patients are paying the price.
-The CDC reports that 1 in 6 people are now living with one chronic illness and 1 in 4 people with multiple, significantly impacting activities of daily living and healthcare delivery.
-Having a chronic illness predisposes individuals to a variety of complicating health risk factors including increased vulnerability to the worst outcomes of pandemics and other infectious diseases.
+The CDC reports that 6 in 10 people are now living with one chronic illness and 4 in 10 people with multiple – a state that significantly impacts activities of daily living and healthcare delivery.
+Having a chronic illness predisposes individuals to a variety of complicating health risk factors that include increased vulnerability to the worst outcomes of pandemics and other infectious diseases.
 Living with chronic disease is often compared to the burden of having a second full time job, taxing our productivity and threatening the health equity of future generations.

 Nurses recognize the need to find upstream solutions to the chronic disease crisis.